In this post, I write about how I was a classroom teacher in Harlem.

 I was only at the school for a year — but I count it as an important milestone.
 I learned the importance of building a classroom library filled with books representing my kids' identities.
 We read some cool books — Flush by Carl Hiassen and Bud, Not Buddy, by Christopher Paul Curtis.

 The school eventually adapted to changes brought on by the charter school system and changed its name to Storefront Academy, where I taught during its last days as an independent institution.
 All operating costs were dependent on one hundred percent donations, making it hard for them to persist despite their efforts - something made all too apparent when looking at what used to be a fireplace - now simply serving as a reminder that this house was once home, not only for families but also storefronts - hence it's namesake - Storefront Academy!
-Here are photographs from my time teaching at the school:

 |Recess on the 129th Street Playstreet.|